-A donor can designate a charity as a Life Insurance policy beneficiary.
+A donor can designate a charity as a policy beneficiary.
 When the time comes, the nonprofit receives the proceeds.
 This allows the donor to provide a large gift to benefit a nonprofit — often more than they’d be able to donate outright.
 The donor’s heirs benefit as well, because policy proceeds distributed to a nonprofit are exempt from estate tax.

 Donors who have appreciated property and no heirs, or no interested heirs, are the best match for this type of gift.
 In some cases, prospects have heirs, but they own a piece of appreciated personal property that their heirs do not want or cannot use.

-Like a gift of life insurance, a donor can name a nonprofit as the beneficiary of a portion or all of his/her IRA, 401(k), or other Retirement Plans.
+A donor can name a nonprofit as the beneficiary of a portion or all of his/her IRA, 401(k), or other Retirement Plans.
 When the donor’s estate is settled, the amount designated passes to the nonprofit and the donor’s heirs avoid income and estate tax.

 Someone who holds a 401(k), IRA, or other retirement plan and does not need the additional income, and want to give the most heavily-taxed assets in his/her estate to a nonprofit and leave more favorably-taxed property to his/her heirs.

-With a Pooled Income Fund, a donor’s gift is pooled with gifts from other donors who support the same nonprofit, and then invested to pay each donor a quarterly income calculated from their share of the fund.
+A donor’s gift is pooled with gifts from other donors who support the same nonprofit, and then invested to pay each donor a quarterly income calculated from their share of the fund.
 As each participant passes away, the nonprofit receives a gift in the amount of that donor’s share of the fund.
 Donors can avoid capital gains tax by using appreciated assets for their gift.

 Pooled Income Funds are best suited to philanthropic donors who are “investors.”
 They are often interested in and invested in the stock market, so this type of gift appeals to the prospect’s financial type while providing them with a comfortable way to make a meaningful gift to their favorite charity.